Spiralizer Beginner’s Guide: 10 Vegetables to Spiralize

 If you just bought your first spiralizer, congratulations.
 You’ve purchased one of my absolute favorite kitchen tools.
 And if you’re reading this post because you’re wondering if a spiralizer is worth it (meaning, should you really splurge on yet another kitchen tool) – well, the quick answer is yes.
 But I hope the video and information below will inspire you.

 Most of you are well aware of my love for zucchini noodles.
 It’s the number one vegetable I spiralize.
 In fact, the most popular post on Downshiftology is all about making and cooking zucchini noodles.
 Yep, I’m smitten with zoodles.

-After you’ve watched the video above and have become an expert on spiralizing (it’s easy to do), have fun experimenting with all the different vegetables.
-I’m always adding new recipes so make sure to check back often for the latest or subscribe to my newsletter at the top of this page, so you’ll never miss my newest spiralizer recipes.
+After you’ve watched the video above and have become an expert on spiralizing (it’s easy to do) have fun experimenting with all the different vegetables.
+I’m always adding new recipes so make sure to check back often for the latest or subscribe to my newsletter at the top of this page.
+That way you’ll never miss my newest spiralizer recipes.

 Zucchini is the go-to vegetable when it comes to spiralizing and that’s for good reason – it’s soft and easy to spiralize with a neutral flavor that adapts well to many traditional pasta dishes.
 I leave the peel on for added nutrition (after giving it a good wash), but don’t forget to include yellow squash in your zoodle repetoire as well.

 - Zucchini Noodles with Chicken, Spinach and Parmesan